MauroOyhanart/SFO/README.md

 # SFO
-## A simple and small file operator
+## A simple and small file operator for learning purposes

 ## Arguments